Apache

 What about firewall?

-You can disable the module on a specified location or vhost by changing the DomeStatus
+You can either enable or disable the module for specified locations and virtual hosts by changing the DomeStatus variable:

 <Location "/private1">